wdenton/splurge/splurge.markdown

 ## Data formats

-Following the MOSAIC lead (as described in the README from their script repository), we will collect item file and yearly transaction files from libraries.
+Following the MOSAIC lead (as described in the [README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)), we will collect item file and yearly transaction files from libraries.

+All files are stored with tab-separated values.

 ### Item file: items.txt